 Channel Basics

-A channel is a fundamental communication pathway that facilitates the passing of data between devices within the PubNub service.
+A channel is a communication pathway for passing data between devices with PubNub.

-Channels are hosted on PubNub servers, and you interact with them using PubNub SDKs or directly via the REST API.
+Channels are hosted on PubNub.
+You interact with channels using PubNub SDKs (Software Development Kit, SDK) or the REST API (Representational State Transfer, REST).

 We are fast